 Willamette University was founded by Jason Lee and the same Methodist missionaries who opened the Oregon territory to U.S. settlement in the late 1830's.
-True to its roots, Willamette recognizes the significance of religion in personal and community life.
+True to its roots, Willamette recognizes the significance of spirituality and religion in personal and community life.

 The chaplains are charged to work with persons of all religious persuasions -- and of none.
-Proselytizing is not part of the program; progress along one's own path is.
+Proselytizing is not part of the program; progress along one's own path is

-A wide variety of opportunities
+A wide variety of opportunities and resources

 andcurrent religious magazines is open during regular business hours for browsing.
 Some materials may also be loaned to members of the campus community.